danog/MadelineProto/docs/TD_docs/methods/recoverAuthPassword.md

 ---
 title: recoverAuthPassword
 description: Recovers password with recovery code sent to email.
-Works only when authGetState returns authStateWaitPassword.
+Works only when getAuthState returns authStateWaitPassword.
 Returns authStateOk on success
 ---
 ## Method: recoverAuthPassword
 [Back to methods index](index.md)